 First, prepare the release branch:

-If there are unrelated, unreleased changes on the master branch, create a new branch based on the previous release (specifically the
+If there are unrelated, unreleased changes on the default branch, create a new branch based on the previous release (specifically the

 prepare for next development iteration commit).